Delphi murders crime scene photo leak threatens to derail case

 “In what we saw, we didn’t see direct evidence implicating attorneys Andrew Baldwin and Bradley Rozz in the leak,” she said.

-“That being said, it’s a serious beach and we imagine the court will address it.”

-Depending on the judge’s decision on the matter, the repercussions of the leak on the case could be huge.
+However, depending on the judge’s decision on the attorneys’ involvement in the matter, the repercussions of the leak had the potential to be huge.

 “The judge has a lot of latitude in how she responds to this,” said Mr Greenlee, an attorney.